microa/MoCLIP-Lite/README.md

-# MoCLIP-Lite: Motion Vector-based Lightweight Video Action Recognition
+# MoCLIP-Lite: Efficient Video Recognition by Fusing CLIP with Motion Vectors

 A lightweight video action recognition framework that combines Motion Vectors (MV) with CLIP for efficient video understanding on the UCF-101 dataset.